mohammadJaliliTorkamani/Pitch-Frequency-Calculator/README.md

 # Pitch Frequency Calculator

-MATLAB program to find the pitch frequency of a desired `.wave` file and plotting the results.
+MATLAB program to find the pitch frequency of the desired `.wave` file and plot the results.

 <br/>